abdulwaheed76/practices/README.md

 facing or not as per requirements.

 ## Task / issue types
+Following vidoes maybe a little outdated with concrete info but the concept is same. e.g there may be new ticket types and statuses as of today than shown in videos but the basic flow would be mostly same.
+1. Project tool - why divide story into different tasks https://youtu.be/9e_hn905-tw
+1. Project tool - task life cycle https://youtu.be/-0EH_lFeYBk
+1. Project tool - gantt and stories https://youtu.be/wiq8lbz2RhE
 1. **Epic** - For requirements and vision.
 This is the super main end of top most hierarchy.
 Its children may and usually are divided into multiple sprints
 1. **Story** - For requirements and vision.
 We have moved to github based